Join the Fund's newsletter!

 Who can apply?

-The contribution of the Swedish Film Institute can be a maximum of 80% of the Swedish financing.
+The contribution of the SFI can be a maximum of 80% of the Swedish financing.
 The Swedish financing must be in proportion to the Swedish spend.

 The application should include:

-• distribution plan for Sweden, including minimum LOI or the like
+• Distribution plan for Sweden, including minimum a LOI

 Evaluation Process